-I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
-My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
-I am required to be independent of Lakeland Volunteers In Medicine, Inc. and to meet my other ethical responsibilities in accordance with the relevant ethical requirements relating to my audit.
-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of Lakeland Volunteers In Medicine, Inc. and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.